sarahsr6/DH110/Assignments/assign_8/README.md

 # Tele-Watch Party App
 by Sarah Redden

-## Introduction:
+## Introduction

 The Covid-19 pandemic has highlighted the importance of staying connected with loved ones while maintaining social distancing.
 With people being forced to stay at home, many turned to technology as a means of staying connected.
+I for one loved to talk with friends and watch shows and movies with them to fill up all the free time I had.
 However, the sudden surge in demand has led to a number of hastily put-together solutions that are often unreliable and lack user-friendliness.

 To address this issue, the focus of this project is on developing an app that is specifically designed to facilitate seamless communication between friends and family members who are not physically together.
 The app will leverage the best aspects of existing communication platforms and incorporate new features to enhance the overall user experience.